OmarYAZEJI/ManifestAnalyzer/README.md

   * This layer represents the busniess logic of the application
   * All operation and function will be excuted here
   * **AnalyzerController**
-   * Java class implements IAnalyzer methods
+   * Java class implements IAnalyzer methods that will be used to read the content of the manifest file
    * **getAllInstalledAppsList**  This method will be used to get a list of all installed apps.
    * **readManifestFileContent**  Read the manifest file of the selected app